 For irregular verbs, things get more complicated.
 The simple past tense of some irregular verbs looks exactly like the root form:

-For other irregular verbs, including the verb to be, the simple past forms are more erratic:
+For other irregular verbs, including to be, the simple past forms are more erratic:

-The good news is that verbs in the simple past tense (except for the verb to be) don’t need to agree in number with their subjects.
+The good news is that verbs in the simple past tense (except for to be) don’t need to agree in number with their subjects.

 Fortunately, there is a formula for making simple past verbs negative, and it’s the same for both regular and irregular verbs (except for the verb to be).
 The formula is did not + [root form of verb].
 You can also use the contraction didn’t instead of did not.